harmonogram/objects/README.md

             dokumentacja // wszystkie informacje dotyczace rozpoczecia i zakonczenia pracy }

+Przyklad programista

+      Test-Driven Development (TDD).

+      This is how it works:

+          Write a test. – The test will flesh out some functionality in your app Then, run the test – The test should fail, since there's no code to make it pass.
+          Write the code – To make the test pass
+          Run the test – If it passes, you are confident that the code you've written meets the test requirements Refactor code – Remove duplication, prune large objects and make the code more readable.
+Re-run the tests every time you refactor the code
+          Repeat – That's it!

 + APIcra.com - create scripts to create described environment, DevOpsTool

       + skrypty do uzycia w konsoli